 And that’s why you’ll need bib shorts for cycling.
-The Castelli Volo bib shorts is a good, value for money bib shorts for everyday use.
+The Castelli Volo bib shorts are good, value-for-money bib shorts for everyday use.

 What is A Chamois

-Bib shorts have a piece of padding in it called the chamois, pronounced as shammy.
+Bib shorts have a piece of padding in them called the chamois, pronounced as shammy.

-The chamois is a piece of padding which has varying thickness to provide comfort and support where it’s needed most.
+The chamois is a piece of padding that has varying thicknesses to provide comfort and support where it’s needed most.

-As both men and women have different pelvic shapes, so does the chamois size and width.
+As both men and women have different pelvic shapes, so do the chamois size and width.

-Hence, it’s very important to buy the correct variation of the bib shorts.
+Hence, it’s very important to buy the correct variation of bib shorts.